SSL Certificate SEO – What’s are the benefits of an SSL for SEO?

 An SSL certificate is an important requirement for your website to be taken seriously by Google.
-Your Search Engine Rankings are affected if you don’t use a secure connection on your website.
+Your SEO Ranking is affected if you don’t use a secure connection on your website.
 Furthermore, the user experience can be negative if your website is flagged up as insecure.
 An SSL certificate improves general website security and it’s also a ranking signal for Google.

 If you need to buy a certificate, you will need to have your domain validated with the certificate authority.
 They basically need to check to see if you are who you say you are.
 The only allow a certain number of email addresses to be used for domain validation.